Board of The Seward Park Conservancy

 Bridget Bosworth, Secretary, has lived on the Lower East Side for more than 15 years and enjoys visiting Seward Park regularly with her children.
 Bridget works in legal publishing and has volunteered with many community groups and organizations in Lower Manhattan.

 Linda Jones, Treasurer, is a community activist, working on park, landmarks, and other neighborhood issues.
-She is a member of Community Board 3 and chairs the Landmarks Committee.
-She is a founding member of the preservation organization Friends of the Lower East Side and an adviser to the Historic Districts Council.
+She is a public member of Community Board 3’s Landmarks Committee.
+She is a founding member of the preservation organization Friends of the Lower East Side and an adviser to the Historic Districts Council and the Lower East Side Preservation Initiative.
 She earns her living as a computer consultant.
 As a founding member of Friends of Seward Park, Linda has worked weekly to maintain the garden in Seward Park.

 Ron Castellano, Director, is an architect and developer who has restored and adaptively reused two iconic Lower East Side buildings—the Jewish Daily Forward building and the Garfield.
-He is currently working as an architect on the restoration of the neighborhood’s tallest landmark, the Jarmulowsky Bank Building, which will become a boutique hotel “9 Orchard”.
+He is currently working as an architect on the restoration of the neighborhood’s tallest landmark, the Jarmulowsky Bank Building,now the boutique hotel “9 Orchard”.

 Michael Learmonth, Director, is an award-winning journalist and producer.
 As a volunteer director he's focused on preserving and enhancing Seward Park for all residents of the Lower East Side.